Analyzing User Ideologies and Shared News During the 2019 Argentinian Elections: Material and Methods

-In order to acquire the primary dataset for our analysis, we implemented the following procedures: \begin{enumerate} \item \textbf{Tweets with shared news selection:} We filter all tweets from the data collected by Zhou {{\textit{et al.}}} (2021) \cite{zhou2021} that contained a URL in the \textit{url$\_$expanded} Twitter field.
+In order to acquire the primary dataset for our analysis, we implemented the following procedures: \begin{enumerate} \item \textbf{Tweets with shared news selection:} We filter all tweets from the data collected by Zhou et al. (2021) \cite{zhou2021} that contained a URL in the \textit{url$\_$expanded} Twitter field.
 This included tweets, retweets, and quotes. \item \textbf{Urls expansion:} Requests python library \cite{requests} is used to expand the urls, applying multiprocessing.Pool.map() \cite{multipro} to parallelize the process. \item \textbf{Urls filter by media:} We retain only the URLs corresponding to news from Argentine media outlets based on ABYZ News Links Guide \cite{abyz}. \item \textbf{Scraping news articles:} For each media outlet, we develop a dedicated code to scrape the content from their respective web pages based on the python libraries Requests \cite{requests}, Selenium \cite{selenium} and Beautiful Soup \cite{bs4}.
-We acquire the texts of the news articles shared by users. \item \textbf{News Articles Sentiment Analysis:} After scraping, we perform sentiment analysis on the text of the shared news articles.
-We decompose each article into multiple sentences and apply Pysentimiento algorithm \cite{pysentimiento} to each sentence of every article.
-This allows us to calculate positivity, neutrality, and negativity levels with regard to the two main election candidates.
-Sentiment is defined only for sentences that mention the candidates.
-If there is a single mention, it is counted as one.
-If there are multiple mentions, sentiment is calculated separately for each mention, categorizing them as neutral, positive, or negative.
-We define the Sentiment Bias (\textit{SB}) \cite{albanese2020analyzing, cicchini2022news} of a news article as the balance between positive and negative mentions of the candidates of the \textit{CL} coalition (Fernández-Fernández) versus the candidates of the \textit{CR} coalition (Macri-Pichetto) using the following formula:
+We acquire the texts of the news articles shared by users. \end{enumerate}